 "I use as many natural materials as possible, emu fat, dirt, charcoal, a lot of the same materials our ancestors used," she said.

 "We are currently in the saltwater-freshwater exhibition at the Port Macquarie Glass House; it's a travelling exhibition which will head to the Manning Regional Gallery, the Coffs Harbour Regional Gallery and the Yarrawarra Aboriginal Gallery in the next few months.

 "I've also had my paintings in the national museum of Australia, which was acquired when I was 18."

-Anyone interested in buying some of Juanella McKenzie's artworks can head over to the website www.wovendreaming.com.au, she can be contacted at email@example.com or phoned on 0423 390 365.
+Anyone interested in buying some of Juanella McKenzie's artworks can head over to the website www.wovendreaming.com.au, or contact her at firstname.lastname@example.org.